Josquin Desprez

 He sings alone for love.

-En l’ombre d’un buisson
+En l’ombre d’un buissonnet

 Josquin Desprez "En l'ombre d'un buisson"